unlock-protocol/docs/docs/tools/ticket-verifier.md

 ![verifier-screen.png](/img/more/verifier-screen.png)

+When a Verifier's mobile wallet is connected and the Verifier scans a ticket's QR code with their smart phone, the Verifier can:

+- Mark a ticket as checked-in
+- See the ticket's metadata

-## Verifiers page
+## Verifiers page and Lock Managers

-In this page, the Lock Manager can perform the folowwing actions:
+The Lock Manager can perform the folowwing actions on the Verifiers page:

 - See list of all the verifiers
 - Add new verifiers
-- Delete an existing verifiers
+- Delete an existing verifier

-## Scanning actions

-When a Verifier's mobile wallet is connected and the Verifier scans a ticket's QR code with their smart phone, the Verifier can additionally:

-- Mark a ticket as checked-in
-- See the ticket's metadata

-With this intro we can split things we need to check to make sure that everything is in place:

 ## Testing the Verifier Dapp

 - Go to the Verifiers page
     - `https://staging-app.unlock-protocol.com/verifiers?lock=LOCK_ADDRESS&network=NETWORK_ID
+    - Replace `LOCK_ADDRESS` with the address of the lock for the NFT tickets
+    - Replace NEWORK_ID with the correct network ID ([list](https://docs.unlock-protocol.com/core-protocol/unlock/networks/))
 - Try to add/remove/show list of verifiers
 - With a verifier role, try to mark a ticket as checked-in

 ### Lock manager tests

-A Lock Manager should test that they can perform the following actions for their ticketing lock
+A Lock Manager should test that they can perform the following actions for their ticketing lock:
 - Add new verifiers from verifiers page
 - Remove verifiers from verifiers page
 - View the list of verifiers from Verifiers page